prnthp/prnthp.github.io/about.md

 permalink: /about/
 ---

-I am a Mechanical Engineer by education but really a mix between a programmer, mechatronics-er, machinist and game developer by trade.
-I am a PhD student working with [Prof. Eric Rombokas](//rombokas.com/eric/), currently working on fabrication of soft robots, haptics and haptics using soft robots.
+I am a Mechanical Engineer by education but I'm actually a self-taught hardware hacker.
+I completed my PhD at the University of Washington with [Prof. Eric Rombokas](//rombokas.com/eric/) where I worked on the fabrication of soft robots, haptics and haptics using soft robots.

 Please entertain your eyes with a picture of me: